-You can get your AirPods repaired or replaced for free if they’re still covered under Apple’s One Year Limited Warranty or AppleCare+.
+For this, you can get your AirPods repaired or replaced for free if they’re still covered under Apple’s One-Year Limited Warranty or AppleCare+.
 If not, you’ll need to pay an out-of-warranty service fee.

 Whether your AirPods are brand new or have been in usage for some time, having one AirPod sound quieter than the other can be annoying if you don’t know how to detect and rectify the issue.

 Which of the above fixes did you find the most useful?
-Did you discover any other solutions we might have missed in this guide?
-Do share it with us in the comments below!
+Do you know any other solutions we missed in this guide?
+Share it with us in the comments below!